Apply to become a BLSTF Scholar

 2023 BOYD N. LYON SCHOLARSHIP GUIDELINES & INSTRUCTIONS

-The Ocean Foundation and The Boyd Lyon Sea Turtle Fund seek applicants for the Boyd N. Lyon Scholarship, for the academic year 2020/2021.
+The Ocean Foundation and The Boyd Lyon Sea Turtle Fund seek applicants for the Boyd N. Lyon Scholarship, for the year 2023.
 This Scholarship was created in honor of the late Boyd N. Lyon, a true friend and respected researcher who had a unique passion for the study and preservation of the majestic sea turtle.
 In his effort to research and protect these creatures, he implemented a hand capturing method for tagging and studying turtles without using nets.
 This method, while not commonly used by other researchers, was the one Boyd preferred, since it enabled the capture of the rarely studied male sea turtles.

 Applications are invited from Masters and Ph.D. level students that work and/or research in an area consistent with the Boyd Lyon Sea Turtle Fund’s mission to support field research projects that further our knowledge of sea turtle behavior and habitat use in the marine environment, as well as those projects that promote their management and conservation in coastal ecosystems.
 Applications to be considered must address questions from a wide range of fields in sea turtle research and conservation including, but not limited to, life history studies, oceanography, marine affairs, environmental sciences, public policy, community planning and natural resources.
 One merit-based award of $2,500 will be made annually to a student at the Masters or Ph.D. level, based upon available funds.

 A. Be a student enrolled in an accredited College or University (in the U.S. or internationally) during the 2022/2023 academic year.
 Graduate students (minimum 9 credits completed) are eligible.
 Both full and part time students are welcome to apply.